Bhundu Boys: Current whereabouts

-Guitarist Rise Kagona is divorced and currently lives in Scotland.
-He has written a short account of the band's history.
-He plays in Rise Kagona and the Jit Jive Band, who frequently perform in northern England and Scotland.
+Guitarist Rise Kagona was divorced and went to live in Scotland.
+He wrote a short account of the band's history.
+He played in Rise Kagona and the Jit Jive Band, who frequently performed in northern England and Scotland.
 He co-wrote and sang on "She Told You So" on Ben Avison's 2013 Good Day Mr. Magpie album.
-He has also played with Doug Veitch, recording an album, Tanzwa Nekutambura, in 2007.
+He also played with Doug Veitch, recording an album, Tanzwa Nekutambura, in 2007.
+Rise Kagona died following a long illness in Scotland on September 17, 2024, aged 62.

 Kuda Matimba lived in London as of 2007, playing with Harare, a group he started in 2005 together with Kenny Chitsvatsva.
 He had lost contact with Rise Kagona.

 Moyo Tembo, son of Biggie Tembo, formed a group called The Chinhoyi Superstars, who released their debut single "Woiteyiko".

 Biggie Tembo Jr., a second son of Biggie Tembo, has followed in his father's footsteps and released his debut album, Rwendo, in 2010.
 He was convicted of assault against a woman in 2015.